Suppression of errors in collectively coded information

 \section{Stalling enhances collective suppression of mutants}

-The stalling effect\cite{echols1991fidelity} describes the reduced rate of extension from a primer that ends in a mismatched base pair, compared to extension from a perfectly matched primer.
-Stalling has been observed across a wide range of templated replication systems, including complex DNA and RNA polymerases\cite{johnson2004structures,THOMAS1998627,ichida2005high}, ribozymes\cite{johnston2001rna}, and even non-enzymatic RNA extension\cite{rajamani2010effect}.
-It has been proposed as a general mechanism for mutant suppression\cite{rajamani2010effect,goppel2021kinetic} and as a potential evolutionary precursor to more elaborate error-correcting proofreading systems\cite{ravasio2024minimal}.
+The stalling effect describes the reduced rate of extension from a primer that ends in a mismatched base pair, compared to extension from a perfectly matched primer.
 Here, we investigate how stalling influences the propagation of mutant alleles within the VCG framework.

 We consider annealed configurations where one of the oligos in the duplex is not correctly matched to its template at its 3$^\prime$ end.
 This can either happen when an oligo with a mutant allele at its 3$^\prime$ end is annealed to an oligo with a wt allele at that position, or it is an oligo with a wt allele at its 3$^\prime$ end annealed to an oligo with a mutant allele there.
 For such duplexes where one of the oligos has a mismatch at its 3$^\prime$ end, stalling delays extension by a time $\tau_{stall}$.
 Whether or not the duplex gets to extend therefore depends crucially on whether thermal cycling (with timescale $\tau_{cycle}$) drives the duplex apart before the stalling delay can be overcome.
 For primers with no 3$^\prime$ mismatch, there is no barrier to extension and such primers will fully extend during the current thermal cycle.
 To model the effect of stalling, we posit that primers with a mismatched 3$^\prime$ end get to extend through an exponential decay process with timescale $\tau_{stall}$.
 Hence by the end of a melt-anneal-extend cycle of length $\tau_{cycle}$, only a fraction $1-e^{-\frac{\tau_{cycle}}{\tau_{stall}}}$ of primers with a mismatched 3$^\prime$ end will have extended (Fig.~\ref{fig:stalling}A).